pyomeca/bioptim/README.md

 It is also possible to later change the parameters by calling the method `update_parameters(the_parameter_list)` of the `OptimalControlProgram`

 The ParameterList class is the main class to define parameters.
-Please note that unlike other lists, `Parameter` is not accessible, this is for simplicity reasons as it would complicate the API quite a bit to permit it.
+Please note that, unlike other lists, `Parameter` is not accessible.
+This is for simplicity reasons, as it would complicate the API quite a bit to permit it.
 Therefore, one should not call the Parameter constructor directly.

 Here is the full signature of the `add()` method of the `ParameterList`:
 ```python
 ParameterList.add(parameter_name: str, function: Callable, initial_guess: InitialGuess, bounds: Bounds, size: int, phase: int, **extra_parameters)
 ```
-The `parameter_name` is the name of the parameter.
+The `parameter_name` is the parameter's name (reference for the output data as well).
-This is how it will be referred to in the output data as well.
+The `function` is the function that modifies the biorbd model, it will be called just prior to applying the dynamics.
-The `function` is the function that modifies the biorbd model, it will be called just prior to applying the dynamics The signature of the custom function is: `custom_function(BioModel, MX, **extra_parameters)`, where BiorbdModel is the model to apply the parameter to, the MX is the value the parameter will take, and the `**extra_parameters` are those sent to the add() method.
+The signature of the custom function is: `custom_function(BioModel, MX, **extra_parameters)`, where BiorbdModel is the model to apply the parameter to, the MX is the value the parameter will take, and the `**extra_parameters` are those sent to the add() method.
 This function is expected to modify the bio_model, and not return anything.
 Please note that MX type is a CasADi type.
 Anyone who wants to define custom parameters should be at least familiar with this type beforehand.
-The `initial_guess` is the initial values of the parameter.
+The `initial_guess` is the initial value of the parameter.
 The `bounds` are the maximal and minimal values of the parameter.
-The `size` is the number of element of this parameter.
+The `size` is the number of elements of this parameter.
 If an objective function is provided, the return of the objective function should match the size.
 The `phase` that the parameter applies to.
-Even though a parameter is time independent, one biorbd_model is loaded per phase.
+Even though a parameter is time-independent, one biorbd_model is loaded per phase.
-Since parameters are associate to a specific bio_model, one must define a parameter per phase.
+Since parameters are associated to a specific bio_model, one must define a parameter per phase.

 ## The multinode constraints
 `Bioptim` can declare multiphase optimisation programs.
 The goal of a multiphase ocp is usually to handle changing dynamics.
-The user must understand that each phase is therefore a full ocp by itself, with constraints that links the end of which with the beginning of the following.
+The user must understand that each phase is, therefore, a full ocp by itself, with constraints that links the end of which with the beginning of the following.

 ### Class: BinodeConstraintList
-The BinodeConstraintList provide a class that prepares the binode constraints.
+The BinodeConstraintList provides a class that prepares the binode constraints.
 When constructing an `OptimalControlProgram()`, BinodeConstraintList is the expected class for the `binode_constraints` parameter.

 The BinodeConstraintList class is the main class to define parameters.
-Please note that unlike other lists, `BinodeConstraint` is not accessible since binode constraint don't make sense for single phase ocp.
+Please note that, unlike other lists, `BinodeConstraint` is not accessible since binode constraints do not make sense for single-phase ocp.
 Therefore, one should not call the PhaseTransition constructor directly.

 Here is the full signature of the `add()` method of the `BinodeConstraintList`: